gokintosh/gokulnair/content/posts/neo4j.md

 ## Lets build `InstaGrat`📷

 We will be building the backend for a new fictional futuriatic social media platform called **InstaGrat**.
-Where people can create account, follow other users, post contenet and can also like and comment other posts(very futuristic right?😅). *We will keep it simple here.
+Where people can create account, follow other users, post content and can also like and comment other posts(very futuristic right?😅). *We will keep it simple here.
 We will build a full fledged Social media in a separate **AI** series, where we will dive into AI concepts like ***RAG*** and ***MCP***.*
 In this blog, we will do the following by starting small:
 - Install the database , create spring boot project
 - Connect backend to database